pyfsi/coconut/coupling_components/predictors/predictors.md

 |                     parameter | type | description                                                                                                                                                 |
 |------------------------------:|:----:|-------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | <nobr>`predict_change`</nobr> | dict | (optional) Default: `true`.
 Indicates it the change in surrogate solution should be used.
 If `false`, the surrogate solution serves as prediction directly. |

+## Dummy predictor

+This dummy predictor can be used in the [one-way](../coupled_solvers#one-way) coupled solvers, which doesn't require a predictor.

+If the use of a dummy predictor is allowed, the `type` (`convergence_criteria.dummy_convergence_criterion`) can be written explicitly or omitted.
+No `settings` are required.
+Note that the key `predictor` is still required.